raine/Lolgato/README.md

 ## How to Use

 1. Install the app and launch it.
-2. The app is not currently notarized with Apple, so you may need to allow the app in "Privacy & Security" settings.
+2. The app is not currently notarized with Apple, so you may need to allow the app in "Privacy & Security" settings, or you can run `xattr -dr com.apple.quarantine /Applications/Lolgato.app` in Terminal.app.
 3. The app will appear in your menu bar.
 4. Click the menu bar icon to access controls and settings.
 5. Configure your preferences in the app settings.